-"Writing Requirements for IT — Simply Put!" gives you a set of 4 simple rules that will make your requirement statements more easily understood by all target audiences.
+"Writing IT Requirements for Traditional Methodologies" gives you a set of 4 simple rules that will make your requirement statements more easily understood by all target audiences on traditional (aka "Waterfall") projects.
 The focus is to increase the "common understanding" between the author of a requirement and the solution providers (e.g., in-house or outsourced IT designers, developers, analysts, and vendors).

 The rules we present in this book will reduce the failure rate of projects suffering from poor requirements.
 Regardless of your job title or role, if you are tasked with communicating your future needs to others, this course is for you.

 (DISCAIMER: This course does not cover User Stories)

 How to Get the Most Out of this Course?

 To maximize the learning effect, you will have optional, online exercises to assess your understanding of each presented technique.
 Lessons prefaced with the phrase “Exercise” contain an exercise that we have prepared to give you an opportunity to try the presented technique yourself.